HomeMarketingHow to Market on a Tiny Budget

 The trick with directories is completeness.
 Fill out every field, upload multiple photos, and keep information updated.
 A half-completed profile is worse than no profile because it makes you look unprofessional.

-Partnership Marketing
+Partnership marketing

 Find businesses that serve the same customers but aren’t competitors.
 A wedding photographer partnering with a florist.
 A personal trainer partnering with a nutritionist.
 These partnerships cost nothing but can double your reach overnight.

 Create a simple referral system: you send customers their way, they send customers yours.
 Track it with unique discount codes so everyone knows the partnership is working.
-One successful referral partnership can be worth thousands in advertising.
+One good referral partnership can be worth thousands in advertising.

 Google Analytics is free and tells you more than most businesses ever use.
-Focus on three metrics: where visitors come from, what pages they visit, and where they leave.
+Focus on three things: where visitors come from, what pages they visit, and where they leave.
 That’s enough to spot problems and opportunities.

 Google Search Console shows what keywords bring people to your site.
 Found a surprise keyword ranking on page 2?
 That’s a quick win waiting to happen.
 Update that page with more relevant content and watch it climb.